Menu

-Hardy County
+Hardy County Assessor

-204 Washington Street, Moorefield WV 26836
+Address: 204 Washington Street, Moorefield WV 26836

-Duties of the Assessor
+Duties Of The Assessor

 The duty of the County Assessor under the West Virginia Constitution is to determine the value of real and personal property for the purpose of taxation.
 The role of the Assessor in the property taxation process is frequently misunderstood.
 People often say that the Assessor increased their taxes, but in reality, the Assessor’s only role is to fairly determine the “true and actual” value of real and personal property.